 Today there are many other activities that compete for our time and attention.
 On July 1, 2013, the VDGIF unveiled a new shorter, more interactive course that requires 6–8 classroom hours with interactive activities and hands-

-The Virginia Hunter Education Association is working in unison with The Virginia Department of Game and Inland Fisheries to provide hunter education to the citizens of Virginia.
+The Virginia Hunter Education Association is working in unison with The Virginia Department of Wildlife Resources to provide hunter education to the citizens of Virginia.
 Our goal in forming this association is to improve our abilities as instructors through training, equipment to aid in teaching our classes, and, as time changes, to keep Virginia’s hunter education program at the forefront in the field.

 Looking to the future, it is our desire to promote hunting to the next generation of hunters.
 We teach firearm safety, wildlife management, and ethical behavior to new hunters as they enter our ranks.
 Together we are continuing the hunting heritage in Virginia.

 Annual Officer Elections